How to Clean Your Decking Boards

 Vinegar and bicarbonate soda can provide an eco-friendly solution to grime and debris.
-Mix equal parts of warm water together with the white vinegar and baking soda to make your deck cleaner.
+Mix equal parts of warm water with white vinegar and baking soda to make your deck cleaner.

 Whether you have a timber deck or a composite deck, the steps for cleaning are the same.

 Start by gathering all the tools required for your cleaning.
 You may require the following:

 - Safety equipment: mask, gloves, eye goggles (if using High-Pressure Cleaner)